 If you look into the hills overlooking Barcelona, you may recognise a large building.
 When I first moved to the city, I was amazed and baffled as to what it was.

-Eventually, I found it was a cathedral that’s also home to a 19th-century amusement park!
+Eventually, I found it’s a cathedral that’s also home to a 19th-century amusement park!

 It’s worth it if you want to see the view.
 To get to Tibidabo, you need to take the L7 to Avenida Tibidabo and hop on the Tramvia Blau to the top.